sonniebailey/sonniebailey.github.io/about-content.md

 I don't charge for short follow-up conversations.
 In fact, I love to hear from past clients!
 It's rewarding, and receiving updates from past clients informs the discussions I have with other clients!
 It's win-win!

 I'll only charge for significant additional work.
 Where this is the case, we discuss this transparently and make it clear beforehand before any billable work begins.
 To date all clients have been satisfied with this.
 If anything I'm considered "too reasonable" when it comes to charging for follow-up work.

-For a limited period of time, clients who engaged Fairhaven Wealth prior to 2024 will have the option of paying half of the price of Fairhaven Wealth's current services - $2,500 for the 5-star service ($500 minimum spend, $500 for each star), or $175 per hour.

 ## What doesn't Fairhaven Wealth do?